 Your body needs B-vitamins to release energy from food and to detox alcohol, and you’ll find them in wholegrain bread and cereals, dairy foods, leafy green vegetables and eggs.
 A vitamin B12 supplement may be recommended if you’re vegan.
 You can become B-vitamin deficient if you don’t eat enough food in general, or drink too much alcohol.
 But before you rush out to buy Berocca, discuss it with your doctor, as some B-vitamins can be toxic if taken incorrectly.

 Eat… high-fibre cereals

-Until you turn 50, six servings of cereal daily are recommended.
+Until you turn 50, six servings of grain foods, preferably whole grain, daily are recommended.
 But fewer than 10 per cent of Australian women meet this target, and are missing out on energy.
 So go for grains to boost your intake of B-vitamins!
 A standard serving of wholegrains is a quarter cup of muesli, a slice of bread, or a half-cup of cooked porridge, brown rice or quinoa.

 Plus… ramp up self-care

 Self-care helps you to avoid burning out.
 Setting an example for your family is one of the best gifts you can offer, and includes eating well, prioritising fitness and getting enough sleep.

 Hello, menopause!
 Your 50s is when metabolism slows down, you lose muscle and bone strength, and gain belly fat.

 This ‘middle-aged spread’ can lead to fatty liver, high cholesterol, high blood pressure and insulin resistance, which increase your risk of developing type 2 diabetes and heart disease.

 You can help to reduce your risk of a heart attack by eating a healthy diet, and getting your blood pressure and cholesterol numbers checked regularly by your GP.